Understand your company's position and learn more about the options available

 Rescue, Recovery, and Closure Options for Professional Services

 The professional services sector represents a quarter of businesses in the UK and generates a collective turnover of £400 billion.
 Due to the nature of the industry which consists of consultancy, recruitment, accountancy and property-related services, it is highly reliant on the employment of knowledgeable and qualified employees.
-As the coronavirus pandemic erases income streams and disrupts the steady flow of consumer demand, company directors in the professional services sector have been forced to embark on cost-cutting exercises to protect the financial position of their businesses.
+As the uncertain economic environment threatens to erases income streams and disrupt the steady flow of consumer demand, company directors in the professional services sector have been forced to embark on cost-cutting exercises to protect the financial position of their businesses.

 If you are considering closing your professional services company, taking the company liquidation route can help you settle outstanding affairs with creditors and mark the end of your business as directed by a licensed insolvency practitioner.
 A Creditors’ Voluntary Liquidation is a formal company closure procedure for insolvent businesses, consisting of compensating company liabilities and closing shop.
 This route is typically taken voluntarily following months of accumulating debts, resulting in recovery to be extinguished.
 A licensed insolvency practitioner will be able to assess if your professional services business should be liquidated or can be rescued based on the cash flow and balance sheet for insolvency.

 A licensed insolvency practitioner will function as the liquidator, responsible for realising company assets to generate funds to repay creditors.
 The remainder of debt may likely be written off if your business is asset and cash poor, minimising the value of the business.
 If you have signed a personal guarantee agreement, you will be held personally liable for paying the outstanding amount.
 Once you have appointed a licensed insolvency practitioner and made the executive decision to wind up your professional services business, creditors will be notified of your intention to liquidate the business.
 They will be presented with the Statement of Affairs which clarifies the financial position of your business.